 HOW TO GET THERE

-The closest Metro station is Colosseo, located about 400 meters away, on the Metro Line B. The closest bus station has the same name and can be found about 250 meters away of the arch, on the bus Lines 51, 75, 85, 87 and 118.
+The closest Metro station is Colosseo, located about 400 meters away, on the Metro Line B. The closest bus stop has the same name and can be found about 250 meters away of the monument, on the bus Lines 51, 75, 85, 87 and 118.